r3538987/HideRadarIV/README.md

 ### Dynamic

-Controls the low-health warning.
+Controls the dynamic text shown while the radar is hidden.

 - `0`: disabled
-- `1`: enabled
+- `1`: show `WarningText` below `HealthThreshold`
+- `2`: show the player's current HP below `HealthThreshold`

-The warning appears only when dynamic mode is enabled, the radar is hidden, and player health is below `HealthThreshold`.
+Dynamic text appears only while the radar is hidden and the game is not suppressing the HUD for a cutscene or cinematic sequence.
 Dynamic mode does not make the radar visible.

 ### HealthThreshold